alf45tar/PedalinoMini/README.md

 Once Controls setup is complete proceed with Actions setup to define which event (press, release, double press, long press, repeat pressed, long release, move or jog) trigger an action.

 1. Select a bank on top left.
-Bank 0 is also called gloabl bank.
+Bank 0 is also called global bank.
 Actions added to bank 0 are active in all the others banks.
 2. Select a control on top right or "All"
 3. (Optional) Enter the Bank Name
-4. Click on New Action and select a pedal on the dropdown menu.
-The pedal number of an action cannot be changed anymore without delete and recreate the action.
+4. Click on New Action and select a control on the dropdown menu.

 ![WEBUI PEDALS](./images/webui-actions.png "Actions")